Modeling acceleration without photon pair creation

+While the formalisms arising from canonical and from physically-motivated quantisations of the EM field are formally the same, the local photon approach of Refs.~\cite{Jake,Hodgson2022,Gabe} reveals a larger Hilbert space than the state space that is usually considered in quantum field theory.
+In this paper, we study the relevance of this observation for the predictions of the Unruh effect \cite{Unruh,Unruh2,Unruh3}.
+As in our previous treatment of the relativistic Doppler effect \cite{Hodgson:2024mfs}, we consider local rather than monochromatic photons as the basic building blocks of the quantised EM field.
+This allows us to directly exploit several physical principles.
+For example, the {\em light principle} tells us that light propagates at constant speed, $c$, independently of the motion of its source and its receiver \cite{Einstein}.
+The only difference between Alice and Bob is that they use different spacetime coordinates to describe events.
+However, the {\em principle of relativity} tells us that, nevertheless, they experience the same physical laws.

-For simplicity, in the following we place our observers, Alice and Bob, at the origins of their respective spacetime diagrams, with coordinates $(ct_{\rm A},x_{\rm A})$ and $(ct_{\rm B},x_{\rm B})$, where they remain at rest.
-In addition, we assume that Bob moves with a positive time-dependent velocity $v_{\rm B}(t_{\rm A}) < c$ along a trajectory in Alice's spacetime diagram.
-To answer the question, what is the quantum state $|\psi_{\rm B} \rangle$ of the EM field in the moving frame when Alice prepares the system in the state $|\psi_{\rm A} \rangle$, we notice that not only the speed of light $c$, but also its direction of propagation $s$ is invariant under reference frame transformations.
+To simplify the derivation of the constant $\zeta_{\rm AB}$ in Eq.~(\ref{A1}) for the case of an accelerating observer, we notice that not only the speed $c$ but also the direction of propagation $s$ of light is invariant under reference frame transformations.